 Do you keep bees?
 Why not sell the excess honey you collect from your hives?
 There is always a ready market for locally made honey.

 Carpentry is a skill on many different levels.
-From cabinet making to putting up shelves to making toys, this is a skill and a hobby that you can make money from.
+From cabinet making to putting up shelves to making toys, this is one of those frugal hobbies that make money that utilizes your existing skills.

 Mr2p is a carpenter and in the past has combined his love of nature and wood to create shepherds crooks and walking sticks from unique looking sticks and branches he has found when out walking.